 It can be difficult to accurately determine why shoppers leave product pages.
 Unlike shopping cart abandonment where the shopper is further down the purchase path and closer to the “submit order” button, a product page visitor may be casually browsing products with little to no intent to purchase.

 Alternatively, shoppers may abandon your product pages if the ease and flexibility of your site doesn’t translate well to a mobile device.
-That said, optimizing product pages should be an ongoing focus for retailers.
-These pages should not only be visually optimized for mobile devices, but all functionality should also be available regardless of the device (or devices) a shopper is using.
-As new features such as real-time inventory look-up, in-store pick-up, robust product galleries and other customization options are added to product pages, retailers should not lose sight of multi-device, cross-channel shopper expectations.
+That said, optimising product pages should be an ongoing focus for retailers.
+These pages should not only be visually optimised for mobile devices, but all functionality should also be available regardless of the device (or devices) a shopper is using.
+As new features such as real-time inventory look-up, in-store pick-up, robust product galleries and other customisation options are added to product pages, retailers should not lose sight of multi-device, cross-channel shopper expectations.

-The concept of triggering an email when a shopper leaves a product page may be new to some retailers.
+The concept of triggering an email when a shopper leaves a product page may be new to some retailers, and our partners Klaviyo specialise in this.
 These automated messages have traditionally not been as common as shopping cart reminders, though many retailers have started to add the email to their marketing toolbox.

 Unlike shopping cart reminders, where marketers often have a better grasp on why a shopper left items in the cart and what it will take to get them back, product page abandonment can be a bit more mysterious.
 Marketers may not know exactly why a shopper left a product page or what they need to get back into the shopping mood.

 How do retailers create product page abandonment reminders to reconnect the shopper to the product they browsed and re-engage them in the shopping process?
 Additional influencers, such as product ratings, reviews and availability can give the shopper information that will motivate them to start shopping again.